avjolsakaj/MobileContacts/README.md

 Requirements:

 · Develop a reusable library in C# to manage phone books for users.
 No user interface is required, only an API to create, delete and edit phone book entries.
+DONE (CRUD)

 · Each entry would contain: name (first and last), type (Work, Cellphone or Home) and number.
 DONE (Person, ContactType, Contact)